 A word of warning: do not lie to your potential customers.
 Do not say that there are a few tickets left when this is not the case.

 You can create that sense of urgency in different ways.
-You can, for example, add a countdown clock to the event ticket sales website.
+You can, for example, add a countdown clock to the event ticket sales website or display web push notifications.
 The clock reminds visitors that the time to get a ticket is running out.
 As a variation of that, you can use the clock to encourage people to book in advance.
 Seeing that early-bird tickets are cheaper, people will be motivated to buy.

 Up the Ante on Free or Low-Cost Options